 - Technical capacity and resources

-Our construction team assists clients in understanding prequalification requirements and implementing strategies to ensure ongoing compliance As construction business advisors, we are acutely aware of the importance of maintaining prequalification to ensure business sustainability and maintaining a healthy pipeline of work.
+Our construction team assists clients in understanding prequalification requirements and implementing strategies to ensure ongoing compliance.
+As construction business advisors, we are acutely aware of the importance of maintaining prequalification to ensure business sustainability and maintaining a healthy pipeline of work.
+Contact us for more information or to arrange an appointment.

 The information provided in this information sheet does not constitute advice.
 The information is of a general nature only and does not take into account your individual situation.
 It should not be used, relied upon, or treated as a substitute for specific professional advice.
 We recommend that you contact Brentnalls SA before making any decision to discuss your particular requirements or circumstances.